Last Updated on June 19, 2023 by Rental Recon

 - What restaurants they should try out:

-- You can provide a list of must-try restaurants based on your own tastes, or you could list one or two popular local restaurants per type (Mexican, Japanese, American, Coffee Shops, etc.) to make sure any guest could find something that suits them.
+- You can provide a list of must-try restaurants based on your own tastes, or you could list one or two popular local restaurants per type (Mexican, Japanese, American, Coffee Shops, etc.) to make sure any guest can find something that suits them.

 - Local grocery store options

 - Guests will inevitably want to grab some food for their stay.
 Be sure to include local grocery store options and directions so they won’t waste time searching for snacks and meal items.

 4. Make Your Airbnb Host Guidebook Visually Appealing and Durable

 Okay, so it really doesn’t matter if your Airbnb host guidebook is visually appealing, but it may make an impression on your guests, so why not?
 Here are some ways to show your guests that you’ve left no stone unturned in giving them the best possible stay.

 - Use a binder with a unique cover-image or with a placeholder for a picture on the front cover.
 In the place-holder, you could type out something welcoming like “Welcome Home” or “Our Place.”

 - Add pictures from your own home as cover pages for each category of information that your guidebook will provide.
 For example, for the “Appliance and Electronics” section, you could take a picture of your kitchen and label the picture with a creative title like “Helpful Tips for Appliances and Electronics.”
 For your “Neighborhood Amenities” section, you could use a picture of the neighborhood pool or park swings.
 Of course, this is not necessary, but it could be a fun project for the over-indulgent host.

 - Make sure you laminate the pages of your guidebook.
 You don’t want to have to fix or replace pages after each guest, so you want your pages to wear well.